 - Only video conference with permission.

 You can’t monitor your child’s online use 24/7.
-Parental controls can help you filter websites and block apps and games.
+Parental controls are an important child internet safety tool that can help you filter websites with inappropriate content and block apps and games.

-If possible, designate an area in the house where adults will be present for learning online.
+If possible, designate an area in the house where adults will be present for your kid’s online time.
 That way you can help facilitate online learning when needed and keep an eye on your child’s internet use.
-If the computer is set up in a home office, keep the door open.
+If the computer is set up in a home office away from shared living spaces, keep the door open.

 Depending on your child’s age, an online safety education program may be a good resource to help them learn and understand potential online risks and help them make safe decisions online.